anishumairaa/HPC-AI-UPM-Team-3/HOOMD-BLUE.md

 hoomd.sh'
 ```

-# Modifications to the code
-The number of nodes, walltime configuration, and benchmark steps were adjusted to optimize performance, allowing for a comparative analysis of the results to identify the most efficient configuration
+We increase the value of the walltime used,warmup steps and benchmark steps by using different number of nodes for each job and compare their optimization

 ```
 nodes=32 walltime=00:10:00 \